-A few examples these Ganesha shrines are shown below.
+A few examples of these Ganesha shrines are shown below.

-A Ganesha shrine amidst shops on busy main road
+A Ganesha shrine amidst shops on the busy main road.

-A close up of the Ganesha idol from the shrine shown in the previous image.
+A close-up of the Ganesha idol from the shrine is shown in the previous image.
 He is revered by the passersby.

 Like in Maharashtra, there are significant Ganesha temples all over the country visited by the believers, as Ganesha worship is considered to be most effective in illuminating the consciousness, and hence he is sought after and propitiated.

-Rockfort Ucchi Pillayar Temple: This is one of the oldest temples in India; dating back to 10th century AD.
+Rockfort Ucchi Pillayar Temple: This is one of the oldest temples in India; dating back to the 10th century AD.
 This temple is located in Tiruchirappalli, Tamil Nadu.
-It is perched atop one of the oldest rocks in the world-3 billion years old and 83m high.
+It is perched atop one of the oldest rocks in the world, 3 billion years old and 83m high.
 Ganesha in this temple is known as Pillaiyar.
 This temple was first patronized by the Pallavas and later by the Nayaks of Madurai during the Vijayanagar era.
-The British during the Carnatic wars, fortified the temple giving it the name Rockfort temple.
+The British during the Carnatic wars fortified the temple giving it the name Rockfort temple.

 Some of the popular Ganesha temples in other parts of India are: